Ocean Thermal Energy Conversion

 - Mineral extraction.
 Water is a weak solvent and in the oceans of a typical Gaian world every naturally occurring element can be found dissolved or suspended in them.
 However only six; sodium, chlorine, sulphur, magnesium, calcium and potassium make up >99% of this.
 Because OTEC plants will already be pumping great volumes of water, the cost of the extraction process is the only remaining factor.

 - Weather modification.
 OTEC has the potential to change weather systems.
-For example, warm ocean waters feed the formation of hurricanes and typhoons but OTEC plants bring cold water up from the depths.
+For example, warm ocean waters feed the formation of cyclones but OTEC plants bring cold water up from the depths.
 Alternately, if the warm intake water, instead of the cold output water, is held in the shallow aquaculture ponds before passing through the heat exchangers it can gain a temperature raise from solar heating and cause more water vapour to enter the local atmosphere - effecting rainfall downwind of the OTEC plant.
 A hyperturing, in charge of tens of thousands of OTEC plants spread out across a planet, could control global weather patterns just by making small adjustments in each plant's operations.

 Text by AI Vin